TVMTam/CV-KPMG/README.md

-# Forewords
+## Forewords
-Hi, I'm Tam and this is a show case of my data-analytic project for my virtual internship at KPMG.
+Hi, I'm Tam and this is a show case of my data-analytic project for __KPMG Virtual Internship program__.

 In this repo, you can find:
 - The source code (Jupyter notebook file)
 - The slide for my presentation